Trac & spam#

 - tell the bayesian filter by using the administration panel in the web interface; and

 - remove the spam from the database using some SQLite commands directly on the server hosting the Trac instance.

 Indeed, Trac does not propose the possibility to remove a ticket.
 Of course, there are plugins, but you must find them, install them, find how to configure them, etc.

-GitHub is a popular source code hosting service which uses Git as a backend.
-This is a proprietary platform but a lot of open source projects have migrated to it, thanks to its features and the good performances.
+GitHub is a popular source code hosting service using Git as a backend.
+This is a proprietary platform but a lot of open source projects have migrated to it, thanks to its features and good performance.

 Everybody is on GitHub.
 This was the ideal opportunity.